 With an RV

-I think this is a fun way to see Alaska, and it can save quite a bit of money on accommodations too.
+I think this is a fun way to see Alaska (you can read my full article about it here), and it can save quite a bit of money on accommodations too.
 Great Alaskan Holidays, ABC Motorhome, and Cruise America are the most popular RV rental companies.

 There are also sites where individuals rent out their personal RV’s.